 When your orthopedic surgeon mentions knee replacement, fear is usually the first reaction.
 You've heard stories.
 You worry about pain, infection, anesthesia, or that the artificial knee won't work right.
 Maybe you think you're too old—or too young—for this surgery.
 These fears are understandable, but they're often built more on myths than facts.

 In this guide, I address the seven most common fears about knee replacement, backed by evidence and real outcomes.
-You'll learn what actually happens before, during, and after surgery, why modern pain management works, and why over 90% of patients report satisfaction with their results.
+You'll learn what actually happens before, during, and after surgery, why modern pain management works, and why many patients report satisfaction with their results.

 Why Is Knee Replacement So Frightening?